Textualize/textual/docs/introduction.md

 ## Handling Events

 Most real-world applications will want to interact with the user in some way.
-To do this we can make use of _event handler_ methods, which are called in response to things the user does such as pressing a key(s), moving the mouse, resizing the terminal, etc.
+To do this we can make use of _event handler_ methods, which are called in response to things the user does such as pressing keys, moving the mouse, resizing the terminal, etc.

 Each event type is represented by an event object, which is an instance of a class containing information you may need to respond the the event.
-For instance the `Key` event contains the key the user pressed and a `Mouse` event will contain the coordinates of the mouse cursor.
+For instance, the `Key` event contains the key the user pressed and a `Mouse` event will contain the coordinates of the mouse cursor.

 !!! note

     Although `intro01.py` did not explicitly define any event handlers, Textual still had to respond to events to catch ++ctrl+c++, otherwise you wouldn't be able to exit the app.

 The next example demonstrates handling events.
-Try running `intro02.py` in the `docs/examples/introduction`:
+Try running `intro02.py` in the `docs/examples/introduction` directory:

 ```python title="intro02.py"
 --8<-- "docs/examples/introduction/intro02.py"